alvarotrigo/multiscroll.js/README.md

 ```

 ### setAllowScrolling
-Adds or remove the possiblity of scrolling through sections by using the mouse wheel/trackpad or touch gestures (which is active by default).
+Adds or remove the possibility of scrolling through sections by using the mouse wheel/trackpad or touch gestures (which is active by default).

 ```javascript
 $.fn.multiscroll.setAllowScrolling(false);
 ```

 ### setKeyboardScrolling
-Adds or remove the possiblity of scrolling through sections by using the keyboard arrow keys (which is active by default).
+Adds or remove the possibility of scrolling through sections by using the keyboard arrow keys (which is active by default).

 ```javascript
 $.fn.multiscroll.setKeyboardScrolling(false);